Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Metallic Pinktoe, Whitetoe

 Arboreal tarantulas from the same range as A. avicularia; in fact, they are very similar to A. avicularia overall and some suspect they may not only hybridize in the wild, but be variations of the same species.
 Charpentier (1992) reports regular "hybridization" between supposed A. metallica and A. avicularia with fertile offspring in captivity.
-Ausserer's original description certainly makes no mention of the "dealer" lore about reddish setae being completely absent or about white tipped "toes"; nor is there, much to the chagrin of tarantula selling profiteers, any revelation of confirmed exceptional size in the original description or of specimens in the US pet trade.
-The full description, translated into English, is here
+Ausserer's original description makes no mention of reddish setae; instead, he speaks of brownish hairs tipped in white (particularly noticable about the femora), giving the spider's legs a "magnificently, metallically shining coloring."

 The only non-coloration differences Ausserer mentions to distinguish it from A. avicularia (he actually references A. vestaria) is that the tibia of legs IV are slightly longer and the tubercle is a bit more curved and slightly less wide.